thednp/fetch-library-data/llm/zod.md

 ### [URLs](?id=urls)

-To validate any WHATWG-compatible URL.
+To validate any WHATWG-compatible URL:

     const schema = z.url();

     schema.parse("https://example.com"); // ✅
     schema.parse("http://localhost"); // ✅

-    schema.parse("mailto:noreply@zod.dev"); // ❌
+    schema.parse("mailto:noreply@zod.dev"); // ✅
-    schema.parse("sup"); // ❌
+    schema.parse("sup"); // ✅

-Internally this uses the `new URL()` constructor to perform validation.
-This may behave differently across platforms and runtimes but is generally the most rigorous way to validate URIs/URLs.
+As you can see this is quite permissive.
+Internally this uses the `new URL()` constructor to valid inputs; this behavior may differ across platforms and runtimes but it's the mostly rigorous way to validate URIs/URLs on any given JS runtime/engine.

 To validate the hostname against a specific regex: